DwyaneChou/SBPEM/README.md

 Special thanks to my teacher Dong Li @IAP:https://github.com/dongli

 # Update log
+V3.4 :

+Adjusted meridional grid number to obtain the correct Coriolis force on the equator, by doing this, SBPEM can maintain R-H wave about 100 days.

+Fixed the bug in split scheme.

 V3.3 :

-Add isolated mountain test case.
+Added isolated mountain test case.

-Add the topography influence into the equation.
+Added the topography influence into the equation.

 V3.2 :